ArefNj/ArefNj/README.md

 #### I'm a software engineer student
 ![I'm a software engineer student](https://raw.githubusercontent.com/saadeghi/saadeghi/master/dino.gif)

 A computer engineering student at Yazd University in Iran just started in 2021.
 I hope we can learn a lot from each other.
-As a Java developer and a teacher assistant who teaches advanced programming, I enjoy teaching Java to others and acquiring new skills.
+As a Java & Python developer and a teacher assistant who teaches Advanced Programming, DS & Algorithms, I enjoy teaching to others and acquiring new skills.

-Skills: C++ / JAVA / MySQL / Python
+Skills: JAVA / Python / TypeScript

 - 🔭 I’m currently working on Machin learning
 - 🌱 I’m currently learning Machin learning and Deep learning